vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 ### Task 2: Allow remote desktop to the WEBVM1 & WEBVM2 using NAT rules

 #### Tasks to complete

-1. Configure the Azure Load Balancer to allow RDP access to both **WEBVM1** and **WEBVM2**
+1. Configure the Azure Load Balancer to allow RDP access to both **WEBVM1** and **WEBVM2**.

-2. RDP to each of the servers, and disable the IE Enhanced Security Configuration
+2. RDP to each of the servers, and disable the IE Enhanced Security Configuration.

 #### Exit criteria

--   It is possible to RDP to **WEBVM1** and **WEBVM2** through the Azure Load Balancer
+-   It is possible to RDP to **WEBVM1** and **WEBVM2** through the Azure Load Balancer.

--   All the Servers can now use the IE Web Browsers normally
+-   All the Servers can now use the IE Web Browsers normally.

 ### Task 3: Configure diagnostics accounts for the VMs

 #### Tasks to complete

 1. For each VM in **HOLRG,** configure Client Diagnostics.
 Make sure to capture the correct type of Metrics based on the type of Server.

 #### Exit criteria

--   The Diagnostics were setup for each VM
+-   The Diagnostics were setup for each VM.

 ## Exercise 3: Build and configure the Azure Security Center and Azure Management